 Protecting North Atlantic right whales from collisions with vessels in the Gulf of St. Lawrence

 Transport Canada is committed to the protection and conservation of endangered North Atlantic right whales and is taking actions to help protect this iconic species in the Gulf of St. Lawrence.
-The measures for the 2023 season were developed with the collaboration of the marine transportation industry, non-governmental organizations, academia, and other government departments.
+The measures for the 2024 season have been developed with the collaboration of the marine transportation industry, non-governmental organizations, academia, and other government departments.

 On this page

-From April 19 to November 15, 2023, Transport Canada established the vessel traffic management measures outlined below to help protect North Atlantic right whales in the Gulf of St. Lawrence.
+From April 17 to November 15, 2024, Transport Canada establishes the vessel traffic management measures outlined below to help protect the North Atlantic right whale in the Gulf of St. Lawrence.

 This map is for visual representation only and is not to be used for navigation or enforcement.